 Risks That May Require Liability Insurance for Therapists

-According to Statista, there were 491 addiction treatment facilities that provide medicinal treatment in the U.S. as of 2019.
-For therapists working in such settings, there are high chances of unintentional negligence.
-For example, you may accidentally prescribe a client a dosage that is a little excess for them.
+According to Statista, there were 491 addiction facilities that provide medicinal treatment in the U.S. as of 2019.
+For therapists working in such settings, there are significant chances of unintentional negligence.
+For example, you may accidentally prescribe a client a medication dosage which is a little excessive and leads to side effects.

 High Risk Patients

-If you have patients who have suicidal ideation or some form of severe mental health disorder then you might want to invest in liability insurance for therapists.
-Sometimes, regardless of how much time you invest in a person, you just can’t save their life.
-This is the harsh reality of being a therapist.
+If you have patients who experience suicidal ideations or some form of severe mental health disorder, it’s especially important to invest in liability insurance.
+Sometimes, regardless of how much time you invest in a person struggling with clinical depression, you just can’t save their life.
+This a harsh reality of being a therapist.

 Misinterpretation with clients is not unheard of and it certainly isn’t either party’s fault.
-In such cases, liability insurance for therapists is here to save your day!
+In such cases, liability insurance for a therapist can certainly come in handy.

-According to a report on Statista, physical therapists sometimes work for over two hours on one client when in residency.
-This kind of workload is bound to create exertion among the therapists which can lead to misguidance.
-Essentially, a tired mind is not a sound mind to take decisions.
-In such cases, liability insurance for therapists can really come in handy.
+According to a report on Statista, it’s not uncommon for physical therapists to work excessive hours when in residency.
+This kind of workload can lead to exhaustion, which can lead to errors and the unintentional misguiding of patients.
+A tired mind is not a sound mind for making decisions.
+In such cases, liability insurance for therapists is very important.